 Where does this intentionally come from?
 I think for this all to work it has to be God.
+What we then have is a Divine Idealism where all events occur intentionally within the mind of God.
 Let me offer a metaphor that illustrates this (full post here).
-Say a juggler is juggling 8 balls in the air.
+Say a juggler is juggling 6 balls in the air.
 The juggler intentionally controls the flights of the balls and their pattern.
 There is an orderliness and structure to it that the juggler maintains.
 But the juggler can also make intentional adjustments to create something slightly different, or something new.
 I say slightly because if the juggler changes things too abruptly the juggle fails and the balls fall.
 There are limits to how much can be changed and still maintain the juggle.
 Now, everything here is intentional.
 Both the stability of the juggle and innovative changes occur by intention.

 So, how does this address the free will issue?
 First, it offers an alternative view of reality where intentionality is ubiquitous.
 It’s not the automaton view because everything is intentional.
 However, more needs to be said to wrap all this up.

 It’s one thing to say that intentionality is fundamental to how reality is constituted but how does that apply to the person?
 To be free, the person has to “own” some of that intentionality.
 It’s not enough that reality overall is intentional.
 This is where theology comes into the picture.

 God, by definition, is ultimate reality and as such God is also ultimately free.
 If God were contingent then whatever God was contingent to would be more ultimate.
 So, God could be thought of as the ultimate “could have done otherwise”.
 This means that the intentionality inherent in reality is of God’s choosing.
 So God has “free will” but what about us?

 Once the autonomic view and with it necessity-and-chance is abandoned, free will can be real.
 Human beings participate in God’s freedom.
 They can and do make free choices.